tyler-romero/LungCancerDemo/README.md

 A similar process is explained in detail in this [blog](https://blogs.technet.microsoft.com/machinelearning/2017/02/17/quick-start-guide-to-the-data-science-bowl-lung-cancer-detection-challenge-using-deep-learning-microsoft-cognitive-toolkit-and-azure-gpu-vms/).

 To create the featurizer, we remove the last layer of the pretrained CNN (in this example we used the [ResNet architecture](https://arxiv.org/abs/1512.03385)) and use the output of the penultimate layer as features.
 Each patient has an arbitrary number of scan images.
 The images are cropped to `224×244` to match the format of ImageNet.
 They are fed to the pre-trained network in k batches and then convoluted in each internal layer, until the penultimate one.
-The output of the network average-pooled for each patient, and then PCA is performed to reduce the total number of features.
+The output of the network average-pooled for each patient.
 These avarage-pooled, dimension-reduced features are the features we feed to the fast trees model.

 Once the fast trees model is trained, it can be operationalized to classify cancerous scans for other patients using a web app.

 In the next sections we will explain how to execute this system inside SQL.
 All the data, models and resulting features are stored and queried in different tables of a SQL database.
 There are 3 main processes: featurization, training and scoring.
-The are explained next together with an initial setup.

 ## Installation